 Most Leisure Centre members are Derbyshire Dales residents, which is why we are asking you to help us shape the new contract for the future.

-The survey, together with consultations with partners and key stakeholders, will help define the contract, which is to be advertised in June this year.
+A survey that ran from 6 March to 17 April 2017, together with consultations with partners and key stakeholders, will help define the contract, which is to be advertised in June this year.
 The results of the process will be reported back to Council no later than May 2018, when a final decision will be made.